tkalve/tkalve/README.md

 ### Hi there 👋

+I am Thomas, a software developer from Egersund, Norway.
+I am working for the consultancy [Bouvet](https://www.bouvet.no/), where I create useful things for our customers.

 <!--
 **tkalve/tkalve** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.